fbpx

 Pasta Making Class ~ 1 Day

-A recipe book is included with compilation of Chef Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.
+Chef Barbara’s unique cooking style is hands-on while offering tips and techniques that will have you cooking like a Roman!
+A recipe book is included.
+Recipes vary depending on the seasons, so we encourage each guest to bring a notebook to the kitchen.

 History of Pasta